Why Google Maps is limited in Korea and how travelers should route days

 Start with the actual problem

 Most visitors discover the Korea map problem at the worst moment: outside a subway exit, after a long flight, or while trying to find a restaurant branch with a similar English name.
-Google Maps may show a place, reviews, or a general neighborhood, but that does not mean it is the best tool for the route you are about to walk.
+Google Maps may show a place, reviews, transit, or a general neighborhood, but that does not mean every route mode or last-mile detail is ready for the trip you are about to make.

-If your route plan has hotels, restaurants, stations, appointment addresses, and backup cafes, keep those links in the Naver and Kakao map planner.
+For a faster shortlist, use the curated entries in the Naver and Google map planner, then open the relevant map link beside the place you are comparing.
 A map link is not just a pin.
 It is the bridge between the itinerary and the actual street, station exit, bus stop, entrance, or taxi address.

 What changed in 2026